Swift-AI/Swift-AI/README.md

 Swift AI is a high-performance AI and Machine Learning library written entirely in Swift.
 These tools have been optimized for use in both iOS and OS X applications, with support for more platforms coming soon!

-This library is a work in progress, and more features will be added shortly.

 ## Features

 Swift AI includes a set of common tools used for machine learning and artificial intelligence research.
 These tools are designed to be flexible yet powerful, and suitable for everything from iOS apps to large-scale AI implementations.